Nykesha Sales: UConn scoring record controversy

 Sales left college as UConn's all-time leading scorer with 2,178 career points.
 She scored the record-breaking points as part of a staged controversial layup.
 Sales had suffered an injury that had essentially ended her collegiate career.
 UConn's next game (against Villanova University) began with Villanova permitting Sales to complete an uncontested layup; UConn then returned the favor, allowing Villanova to score (the game essentially began with a 2–2 score before serious play commenced).
 UConn head coach Geno Auriemma felt bad that Sales did not already have the record, as he had made her sit on many occasions to avoid running up the score.
 The staged basket, while questioned in retrospect, was his attempt to make it up to her.
 He contacted the previous record holder, Kerry Bascom, as well as Big East Commissioner Mike Tranghese to ensure that the incident would not be a problem, although the media was, and to a degree continues to be, critical of the move.
 Sales's record would eventually be broken by Tina Charles.

-Incidentally, Sales wore #24 in high school, the same number worn by Kerry Bascom at Connecticut.
+Sales wore #24 in high school, the same number worn by Kerry Bascom at Connecticut.
 When Sales was considering going to Connecticut, she was respectful enough of Bascom's position, that she asked if she could wear #42, reversing the digits, rather than asking to wear #24.